 Invasive species are one of the biggest threats to healthy ecosystems.
 They often crowd out native species, decrease biodiversity and increase wildfire risk.
 Join the new Desert Defenders program to help us find and remove these plants!

 The Sonoran Desert is not fire adapted.
 As climate change and invasive species transform our landscape, our desert needs your help to thrive.
-Take a look at our Desert Defenders wildfire infographic to learn how you can help.
+Take a look at our Desert Defenders wildfire infographic and learn how you can help.

 Desert Defender Sign Up